abhisheksaurabh1985/storn-dvbf-with-flows/README.md

 TODO: 01-Aug-2017
 - Radial flows: alphas are positive.
 Initialize alphas using a uniform distribution between 0 and 1.
 Ask Max if this can ensure positive alphas.
 - Handle the case of numFlow=0.
 Define sum_logdet_jacobian as a tensorflow variable.
+- Save the models in the directory corresponding to the flow.
+For example, 'Planar' directory should have the output as well as the saved models.